 No pack, light pack, medium pack, or heavy pack -- this pair of boots won't judge.
 They'll just keep on truckin'.

 We like to hike in all kinds of environments and terrains, and the Salomon Quest was the most accommodating to our needs through it all.
-It is truly deserving of our Editors' Choice award.
+It is truly deserving of our strong praise.